Skip to main content

 How to evaluate document extraction AI software

-Atlas fits when the output is a cited answer, claim list, or evidence table.
-The deciding test is whether a person needs to inspect the passage behind each important statement.
+Choose Atlas when you need a cited answer, claim list, or comparison table.
+It fits work where a person must read the source passage behind each key statement.

-For adjacent research workflows, see the AI document summarizer, AI legal document summarizer, and reader-focused chat with documents guides.
+For related tasks, see the AI document summarizer, AI legal document summarizer, and chat with documents guides.

 Atlas logoAtlas